GDG-BACKEND-NODE-JS-ASSIGNMENTS/.github/profile/README.md

 6. **Open a Pull Request (PR)** to the original assignment repository.
 7. **Request a review** from your instructor or mentor.

-### 🎥 Assignment Submission Tutorial
-*A video tutorial on how to submit assignments will be added here soon.*

 ## 🎯 Grading Policy
 - **Code Quality & Best Practices**: 30%
 - **Functionality & Accuracy**: 40%